-Imagine a feast featuring dozens of delicious and variedcrudités, salads, pureés, pickles, vinaigrettes,cheeses, fruits, fritters, böreks, vegetables and meats.
+Imagine a feast featuring dozens of delicious and varied crudités, salads, pureés, pickles, vinaigrettes,cheeses, fruits, fritters, böreks, vegetables, and meats.
+That's Turkish meze (MEH-zeh), mostly served cold.

-Waiters may bring a huge tray piled high with plates and ask you to indicate the one’s you want.
-Everyone at the dinner table indicates favorites.
+Waiters may bring a huge tray piled high with plates and ask you to indicate the one's you want.
+Everyone at the dinner table indicates their favorites.
 Each little plate holds enough for two or three people to have a portion or four or five people to have a taste.

-A toast of beerwine or rakı is proposed, and the feast begins.
+A toast of beer, wine, or rakı is proposed, and the feast begins.

 Fresh Turkish bread scoops up the pureés, supports the cheeses, and counters the tang of pickles and salads laced with fresh lemon juice or nar ekşisi (concentrated pomegranate juice).